 Concerning applications, some of the constructed mutants were shown to be more immunogenic when used as live delivery vehicles for oral immunisation.
 Mutants affected in D-alanylation of TA displayed interesting immunomodulatory properties, they are stimulating IL-10 production (anti-inflammatory cytokine) and have a preventive effect in a mice model of inflammatory bowel disease.

 Metabolic adaptation to environmental parameters and gene regulation

-We sequenced the first genome of Streptococcus thermophilus (strain LMG18311, 1.8 Mb, collaboration with Prof. A. Goffeau, Prof. M. Boutry [IS/UCL] and Dr. S. D. Ehrlich [INRA, Fr]) in order to exploit post-genomics tools for the study of transcriptional regulatory networks dealing with the adaptive response to environmental parameters.
+We sequenced the first genome of Streptococcus thermophilus (strain LMG18311, 1.8 Mb, collaboration with Prof. A. Goffeau, Prof. M. Boutry [IS/UCLouvain] and Dr. S. D. Ehrlich [INRA, Fr]) in order to exploit post-genomics tools for the study of transcriptional regulatory networks dealing with the adaptive response to environmental parameters.